Present (Sun Electric album): Background and composition

-Sun Electric, consisting of Mac Loderbauer and Tom Thiel, formed in Berlin at the advice of their manager Thomas Fehlmann, and were hailed as pioneers of ambient house upon their emergence in 1990, according to a 2013 piece in Fact, and were greeted with praise from fellow producers Alex Paterson and Jimmy Cauty of The Orb.
+Sun Electric, consisting of Mac Loderbauer and Tom Thiel, formed in Berlin at the advice of their manager Thomas Fehlmann, and were considered pioneers of ambient house upon their emergence in 1990, drawing praise from fellow producers Alex Paterson and Jimmy Cauty of The Orb.
 After releasing their debut single on "O Locco" on Paterson's Wau!
-Mr. Lodo label, and a failed contract with ZTT, Sun Electric signed to Apollo Records, a subsidiary of R&S Records, and released their debut album Kitchen (1993).
+Mr. Lodo label, and negotiating a failed contract with ZTT, Sun Electric signed to Apollo Records, a subsidiary of R&S Records, and released their debut album Kitchen (1993).
 This was soon followed by the mini-album Aaah!
 CD (1994) and the live album 30.7.94 (1995), which featured co-production and "mentoring" from Fehlmann.
 Sun Electric produced Present in Berlin, with Fehlmann again acting as a musical consultant.
 He is credited in the liner notes as "Global Energy Consultant."

 Present is a sophisticated, downtempo-styled techno album infused with dub music, featuring heavy synthesised stings and elements of ambient music.
-Fragmented and melancholy in style, the record also features hints of jungle and serial music, and is more beat-oriented than the more relaxed 30.7.94, with most songs eschewing the trance-style rhythms of Kitchen and Aaah!
+Fragmented and melancholic in style, the record also features hints of jungle and serial music, and is more beat-oriented than the more relaxed 30.7.94, with most tracks eschewing the trance-style rhythms of Kitchen and Aaah!
 CD in favour of a breakbeat-based IDM approach, according to writer Sean Cooper.
 Regardless of the jungle influences, few of the album's rhythms are reducible to drum and bass, with subtler beat layering and "rhythmic eruptions" comparable to experimental ambient techno acts like Tournesol and The Black Dog.